-After going through this article, you will gain invaluable insights into the complex decision-making process surrounding Laravel updates.
+After going through this article, you will gain invaluable insights into the complex decision-making process surrounding Laravel upgrades.
 You will emerge with a thorough understanding of the benefits of keeping your applications current, including access to cutting-edge features, enhanced security, and improved performance.
 You will also be well-versed in the potential challenges and considerations that accompany the upgrade journey.

 When should you consider upgrading your Laravel application to the latest version?